lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 ## `random`

 Randomness is very useful in programming.
 It has applications in cryptography, probability, statistics, simulations, games, systems, and [much more](https://en.wikipedia.org/wiki/Applications_of_randomness).
-Let's walk through the various methods in Python's `random` module:
+Let's walk through the various functions in Python's `random` module:

 ```python
 >>> import random